vekatze/neut/book/src/terms.md

 static "\u{1f338} ← Cherry Blossom"
 ```

-Below is the list of all the escape sequences in Neut for the literal form:
+Below is a list of all escape sequences available in Neut string literals:

 | Escape Sequence | Meaning                        |
 | --------------- | ------------------------------ |